-Chicago teachers strike enters ninth school day
+Chicago teachers strike enters ninth day after overnight talks end

-CHICAGO (Reuters) - Chicago Teachers Union and Chicago Public Schools officials remained huddled behind closed doors in the early hours of Tuesday with no deal in sight as negotiations to settle a teachers strike dragged on.
+CHICAGO (Reuters) - The Chicago Teachers Union and education officials broke off talks early on Tuesday with no deal in sight to end a teachers’ strike after meeting behind closed doors overnight.

-Students in the third-largest U.S. school district were expected to miss a ninth day of school on Tuesday as negotiators grappled over class sizes, support staff levels and pay.
+Students in the third-largest U.S. school district were expected to miss a ninth day of classes on Tuesday as negotiators grapple over class sizes, support staff levels and pay.

-The union announced just before midnight that it planned to stay at the table until a tentative agreement was hammered out.
+“They’re done for the night.
+No deal,” a union spokeswoman wrote in an email to Reuters shortly before 3 a.m.

-CPS officials made a similar pledge, Chicago media reported, vowing to stay at the table for as long as it took.
+Both the union and Chicago Public Schools officials had announced before midnight that they planned to stay at the table until a tentative agreement was hammered out, but talks are expected to resume at 10 a.m. on Tuesday.

 The strike is the latest in a recent wave of work stoppages across the United States by educators who have called for more school resources and emphasized the need to help underfunded schools, framing their demands as a call for social justice.